mathigatti/ArtificialWorldBuildingCourse/README.md

 # ArtificialWorldBuilding

+Have you ever wondered how tree structure is formed?
+What about crystals?
+And what about more complex stuff?
+How living beings and societies work?
+If you would like to improve your understanding of the world a little bit more through a practical point of view this is the course for you.

-March 2021 edition of the course at [hyperlink](https://hyperlink.academy/courses/artificial-world-building/90/cohorts/82?tab=Curriculum).
+March 2021 [Hyperlink course](https://hyperlink.academy/courses/artificial-world-building/90/cohorts/82?tab=Curriculum) edition.
 To follow the lectures if you are not familiar with Colab try [this tutorial](https://colab.research.google.com/drive/1zISwRDEe2a0mofnn8t0NGR6j3smggX7a).

 ![3DCA example](/2dca.jpg)